docker-archive/docker-ce/components/cli/docs/reference/commandline/service_create.md

 4cdgfyky7ozwh3htjfw0d12qv
 ```

+To grant a service access to multiple secrets, use multiple `--secret` flags.

 Secrets are located in `/run/secrets` in the container.
 If no target is
 specified, the name of the secret will be used as the in memory file in the
 container.
 If a target is specified, that will be the filename.
 In the